Characters: Captain America Films

 - Evil Wears Black: His outfit is completely black.

-- Fake Russian: In-universe.
-He has a Soviet branding on his arm, uses old Russian slugs, and speaks Russian to his mooks at one point, but this is merely smoke and mirrors surrounding who he really is.
+- Fake Russian: In-universe, Bucky has a Soviet branding on his arm, uses old Russian slugs, and shouts orders to henchmen in Russian at one point, but this is merely smoke and mirrors surrounding who he really is.
 He's an unwitting American turned into an assassin for HYDRA.

 - False Flag Operation: Related to the Been There, Shaped History example above, it is implied that his cover identity was established by HYDRA to increase the tension that his assassinations brought out between America and Russia during the Cold War.